-The strategy of the integrated Master Plan is to both manage challenges and to create value.
-It aims to protect people, improve livelihoods, promote a more balanced regional development, improve the environment and strengthen climate resilience within the Mekong Delta.
+Based on our “building with nature” principles, the integrated regional plan is designed to both manage challenges and create value.
+It aims to protect people, improve livelihoods, promote more balanced regional development, improve the environment, and strengthen climate resilience within the Mekong Delta.

 The four integrated elements of this strategy are: